easy-apps-xyz/docs/resources/privacypolicy.md

 ### 3.3 Service Improvement and Analytics

 We use the collected information to:
-- Analyze usage patterns and trends
+- Analyse usage patterns and trends
 - Improve bot features and functionality
 - Develop new features
-- Optimize performance and reliability
+- Optimise performance and reliability
 - Understand how users interact with the Service

 ### 3.4 Communication (White-Label Customers Only)